wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.1.6 =
+*	You can import now user_registered but always in the correct format Y-m-d H:i:s

 = 1.1.5 =
 *	Now plugins is only shown to admins.
 Thanks to flegmatiq and his message https://wordpress.org/support/topic/the-plugin-name-apears-in-dashboard-menu-of-non-aministrators?replies=1#post-6126743